carinaluise/social-media-app/readme.md

 - Build a Profile page where users can see only their posts.
 - Update Feed so that users can only edit their own posts.
 - Use react context for state management
-- Optimize for A11y and performance
+- Optimize for A11y and responsive design & performance
 - Implement a docker/ docker compose file
 - Connect to a MongoDB Atlas Cluster or AWS Cluster